-Support and care is available to help you stay at home during the end stages of your life.
-To find out more about this, ask your
+You and your carer can get support and care to help you stay at home during the end stages of your life.
+To find out more about this, ask your:

 Making changes to the home

-If your usual bedroom is upstairs, it may help to turn a downstairs living area into your bedroom so that
+It might help to help to turn a downstairs living area into your bedroom, so that:

-- You may have more room in the living area than you would upstairs
+- you have more room in the living area than you would upstairs

-- You may be nearer to the kitchen and other facilities
+- you can be nearer to the kitchen and other facilities

-Of course, it isn’t practical for everyone to do this, but if it’s possible, it can help you to feel more a part of family life.
-You don’t have to feel that you are shut away in a room on your own.
+Of course, it isn’t practical for everyone to do this.
+But if it’s possible, it can help you feel more a part of family life.

 Knowing who to contact

-It is important that you and your carers know
+It’s important that you and your carers know:

-- Who to contact, and how to contact them when you need help (GP, district nurses, hospice home care team and specialist cancer nurses)
+- who to contact and how to contact them when you need help

 Private nursing homes and other residential care homes might offer short or long stays for people in the last few weeks of life.
 But places are sometimes limited and they can be expensive.

-If your doctors think you have less than 6 months to live, you might not have to pay for care in a nursing home.
-And if you no longer need to be in hospital but still need nursing care the NHS might pay for you to be cared for in a care home.
+And if you no longer need to be in hospital but still need nursing care, the NHS might pay for you to be cared for in a care home.
 This is called continuing care.
 NHS continuing care is free care which can be provided outside the hospital.
-You can read more about continuing care on the NHS choices website.

-Read about how to find a nursing home near you and the costs involved on the following websites
+You can read about how to find a nursing home and the costs involved on these websites:

 - Association of Independent Care Advisors